 Part of living in New York is missing the city you never knew.
 When I first moved to the Lower East Side, shadows of the city’s past were all around me, from the ghostly remains of advertisements painted on the brick sides of faded buildings to my own apartment, a former tenement that crammed a new stainless steel fridge and fresh tile into its centuries-old 300-square-foot blueprint.
 My favorite traces of that bygone city were right next door on Essex Street, formerly known as Pickle Alley.

-There used to be 80 different pickle vendors on Essex; when I moved to the neighborhood, three remained (As of this writing, there’s only one.).
+There used to be 80 pickle vendors on Essex; when I moved to the neighborhood, three remained (as of this writing, there’s only one).
 I stopped by most weekends to scour the barrels of sours and half-sours, tomatoes and olives, things I didn’t even know could be pickled (mangoes?).
 It was hard not to wax nostalgic about this lost New York, when pickles weren’t just the postscript to a sandwich but stood on their own, a course unto themselves.

 Born in 1819 in Manhattan, Herman Melville grew up in this Golden Age of pickles.
 His father was a wealthy merchant who lived on the “fashionable side” of Broadway; his mother threw fabulous parties where she served platters of pickled oysters—the very same, she bragged, as the ones “some of our Stylish Neighbors in Bond Street gave.”

 Our efforts to revive the past are usually futile.
-The idyll of farm life might be a fiction; the glory days of Essex Street will likely never return.
-But if you open a pint of pickled tomatoes you might be able to accomplish it, living the forgotten days of late summer, just for a single bite.
+The idyll of farm life may be a fiction; the glory days of Essex Street will likely never return.
+But if you open a pint of pickled tomatoes, you might be able to accomplish it, living the forgotten days of late summer, just for a single bite.